lebatsnok/afterGGIR/README.md

 ### Simple workflow

-1) `doGGIR` -- runs g.shell.GGIR with "reasonable options" :)
+1) `doGGIR` -- runs g.shell.GGIR with reasonable options (check the code for details:)
-2) `afterGGIR` -- extracts some important data from the GGIR results folder and makes a single compact *.rmd files for each source file
+2) `afterGGIR` -- extracts some important data from the GGIR results folder and makes a single compact *.rmd file for each source file
 3) `summarizeGGIR` -- computes some summary statistics and (if you want) saves the result to an excel table

 Suppose you have your raw GeneActiv files in a folder called "precious".
 The analysis will then go as follows: